luke-elson/luke-elson.github.io/CV/CV.md

 # Grants, Awards, and Prizes

-Marie Skłodowska-Curie Individual Fellowship, 'Austere Reasons'.
+1. Marie Skłodowska-Curie Individual Fellowship, 'Austere Reasons'.
 Held at the University of Reading, July 2017 to August 2018.
 Value: €114,015.30

-2020 Research Fellowship (2 terms of teaching relief and £500 travel fund), University of Reading.
+(2) 2020 Research Fellowship (2 terms of teaching relief and £500 travel
+fund), University of Reading.
 Autumn 2015 and Spring 2016.

-Travel Awards from University of Reading:
+(3) Travel Awards from University of Reading:

-> £450 for presentation at SWIP-Ireland.
+    * £450 for presentation at SWIP-Ireland.
 April 2019.

->
-> £500 for presentation at the Rocky Mountain Ethics Congress (RoME).
+    * £500 for presentation at the Rocky Mountain Ethics Congress (RoME).
+August 2015
-> August 2015

-Mind Association Conference Grant (£500) for Indeterminacy in Ethics conference, April 2015.
+(4) Mind Association Conference Grant (£500) for Indeterminacy in Ethics conference, April 2015.

-Prize for best graduate student paper.
+(5) Prize for best graduate student paper.
 North Carolina Philosophical Society.
 February 2013.

-Non-teaching Fellowships.
-UNC Philosophy Department.
+(6) Non-teaching Fellowships UNC Philosophy Department.
 2007--2008, Fall 2012, Spring 2014.

-Richard Brooke Scholarship.
+(7) UNC Richard Brooke Scholarship.
 2008--2010 and 2011--2012.

-Travel Award (x9).
+(8) Travel Award (x9).
 UNC Department of Philosophy and graduate school.
 2012--13.

 # Presentations and Commentaries

-\[\*\] means selected after anonymous review.
+[*] means selected after anonymous review.

-    1) ‘Incommensurability and Counterfactuals’, accepted for presentation in Lund, June 2021. [*]
+1. 'Incommensurability and Counterfactuals', accepted for presentation in Lund, June 2021.
+Postponed due to pandemic. [*]

-    2) ‘Indeterminacy and Agency’:
+(2) 'Indeterminacy and Agency’:

-        a) Oakland University, USA.
+    * Oakland University, USA.
 January 2021.
-        b) ‘Incommensurability: Vagueness, Parity and other Non-Conventional Comparative Relations’ workshop in Stockholm.
+    * 'Incommensurability: Vagueness, Parity and other Non-Conventional Comparative Relations' workshop in Stockholm.
 December 2019.

-2)  Comments on Farbod Akhlaghi-Ghaffarokh's *An Argument for the Metaphysical Necessity of Moral Principles* at the Second Metaethics Workshop.
+(3)  Comments on Farbod Akhlaghi-Ghaffarokh's *An Argument for the
+    Metaphysical Necessity of Moral Principles* at the Second Metaethics Workshop.
 University of Groningen.
 November 2019.